• Skip to primary navigation

 Keto Turkey Soup

-This gorgeous roasted red pepper and tomato soup is the perfect soup for chilly weather.
+This gorgeous low calorie red pepper and tomato soup is the perfect soup for chilly weather.
 It comes together on the stovetop in under 25 minutes with a short list of pantry and refrigerated ingredients you probably already have.
-This creamy tomato red pepper soup is impossible to resist, especially when topped with crunchy croutons!

 Servings 6 Servings